zapier/zapier-platform/packages/examples/example-app-digest-auth/README.md

 [![Build Status](https://travis-ci.org/zapier/zapier-platform-example-app-digest-auth.svg?branch=master)](https://travis-ci.org/zapier/zapier-platform-example-app-digest-auth)

+Requires CLI **7.4.0** and above!
 A barebones app that has shows how to do HTTP Digest Auth.

 > We recommend using the zapier-platform-cli and `zapier init . --template=digest-auth` to create an app.